KiandaBPM/KiandaBPM.github.io/form-designer.md

 The following are some of the key options of the anonymous link rule:

-- Form to share (Any form within an existing process).
+- Form to share (any form within an existing process).
 - Link expire settings: Number of uses, time-based or never expire.
 - Message to display on submission.